Heard says Depp sexually assaulted her in Australia while filming ‘Pirates’ | Malay Mail

-WASHINGTON, May 6 — Amber Heard testified on Thursday that her ex-husband Johnny Depp sexually assaulted her and threatened to “carve up” her face with a broken bottle during a heated argument one month after their 2015 marriage.
+NEW YORK, May 7 — Amber Heard testified on Thursday that her ex-husband Johnny Depp sexually assaulted her and threatened to “carve up” her face with a broken bottle during a heated argument one month after their 2015 marriage.

 The 58-year-old Depp brought the suit against Heard over an op-ed she wrote for The Washington Post in December 2018 in which she described herself as a “public figure representing domestic abuse.”

-Heard did not name Depp in the op-ed, but he sued her for implying he was a domestic abuser and is seeking US$50 million (RM218 million) in damages.
+Heard did not name Depp in the op-ed, but he sued her for implying he was a domestic abuser and is seeking US$50 million (RM217.4 million) in damages.

 The Texas-born Heard countersued, asking for US$100 million and claiming she suffered “rampant physical violence and abuse” at his hands.

-She recounted in harrowing detail an incident that occurred in March 2015 in Australia, where Depp was filming the fifth instalment of the Pirates series.
+She recounted in harrowing detail an incident that occurred in March 2015 in Australia, where Depp was filming the fifth installment of the Pirates series.

 Depp testified earlier in the trial that an “irate” Heard was the aggressor in the argument and severed the tip of one of his fingers by throwing a vodka bottle at him.